-There is no statutory personal contribution for rehabilitation care. \\
+There is no statutory personal contribution for rehabilitation care.

-Are the costs deducted from the compulsory and voluntary excess?
-If you are aged 18 or older, the costs count towards the compulsory and, if applicable, voluntary excess.
+Are the costs deducted from the compulsory excess?
+If you are aged 18 or older, the costs count towards the

 We apply a maximum reimbursement for rehabilitation care provided by a non-contracted care provider.
 In that case, the reimbursement is limited to the rates in accordance with the rates list for non-contracted care.
 The rates list can be viewed and downloaded at www.hollandzorg.com/rates, under specialist medical care.
 We can also send it to you on request.
 If the rates of the non-contracted care provider are higher than our listed maximum rates, the difference will be at your expense.